Money Management in Video Poker

 Importance of Money Management in Video Poker

-Unlike the majority of casino games, video poker does not rely solely on chance but has an element of skill, as well.
-Players should understand, however, that even with perfect strategy, the game is based on probabilities and winning each and every round is impossible.
-Video poker is played with a single deck of 52 cards – players receive an initial 5-card hand and must decide which cards they wish to keep and which to replace.
-The round is resolved in the second draw when all discarded cards are replaced with new ones.
+Unlike most casino games, video poker does not rely solely on chance but also involves skill.
+Players should understand, however, that even with perfect strategy the game is still governed by probabilities, so winning every round is impossible.
+Video poker is played with a single 52-card deck, and players receive an initial five-card hand, then decide which cards to keep and which to replace.
+The round is resolved on the second draw when all discarded cards are substituted with new ones.

-As you can see, the odds for the initial hand are fixed but they change drastically, depending on the player’s decisions.
-For example, players who hold Ace, Queen, Jack, and Ten of hearts and need just one card to a Royal Flush face odds of 47 to 1.
-If they hold a Three of Kind (three Sevens, for instance), the odds of turning this hand into a Full House are 16 to 1.
-Clearly, even the best strategy does not guarantee success since the outcome will still depend on chance.
+As you can see, the odds for the initial hand are fixed, but they change drastically depending on the player’s decisions.
+For example, players who hold an Ace, Queen, Jack, and Ten of hearts and need just one more card for a Royal Flush face odds of 47 to 1.
+If they hold a Three of a Kind (three Sevens, for instance), the odds of turning this hand into a Full House are 16 to 1.
+Clearly, even the best strategy cannot guarantee success because the outcome still depends on chance.

-Even if we play a video poker variation with a positive expectation (yes, there are versions of this game where the theoretical RTP is higher than 100%), we will still lose some of the hands.
-Small losses could accumulate and result in financial ruin unless players manage to adjust the stakes properly in accordance with their entire bankroll.
-Two main factors determine players’ chances of winning in video poker – the house edge and the variance of the game.
+Even when we play a video poker variation with positive expectation (yes, some versions of this game have a theoretical RTP above 100%), we will still lose some hands.
+Small losses can accumulate and lead to financial ruin unless players adjust their stakes properly in line with their total bankroll.
+Two main factors determine a player’s chances of winning in video poker: the house edge and the game’s variance.

 House Edge in Video Poker vs Other Games